alexkolo/strategic-ai/portfolio.md

 # <i class="fa fa-trophy"></i> My Portfolio

-_A selection of projects demonstrating my expertise in delivering impactful AI solutions for industrial applications._
+_A selection of projects that demonstrate my expertise in delivering impactful AI solutions for industrial applications, such as Predictive Maintenance (PdM) software products._

-## Advancing Early Anomaly Detection Capabilities for a New PdM SaaS Product
+## Advancing Early Anomaly Detection Capabilities for a New PdM Product

 <div style="text-align: center;">
 <img src="{{ site.image_url }}/ChatGPT Image May 14, 2025, 07_55_14 PM - Advancing Early Anomaly Detection Capabilities for a New PdM SaaS Product.svg" alt="Advancing Early Anomaly Detection Capabilities for a New PdM SaaS Product" height="200"/>
 </div>

-_For a leading PdM SaaS company, this project involved leading the algorithm development for a new "Early Anomaly Detection" SaaS product, focusing on creating sophisticated, reliable, and interpretable models for industrial assets._
+_For a major SaaS provider of PdM products, this project involved leading the algorithm development for a new product for early anomaly detection, with a focus on creating sophisticated, reliable and interpretable models for industrial assets._

-- **Challenge:** The PdM SaaS provider needed to develop a new flagship product capable of detecting subtle, early-stage anomalies in industrial equipment, moving beyond basic rule-based alerts to offer more sophisticated and reliable predictive insights.
+- **Challenge:** The SaaS provider wanted to develop a new flagship PdM product capable of detecting subtle, early-stage anomalies in industrial equipment, moving beyond basic rule-based alerts to offer more sophisticated and reliable predictive insights.
 - **Solution:** I designed, benchmarked, and deployed a suite of advanced anomaly detection algorithms, encompassing causal and non-causal methods (e.g., AAKR, Isolation Forest, PCA-based clustering).
-A key part of the solution was developing a mock-fault injection framework for robust validation and integrating Shapley values for enhanced model explainability.
+A key part of the solution was developing a mock-fault injection framework for robust validation.
 Full MLOps pipelines were established for efficient training, deployment (on Kubernetes), and inference.
 - **Outcome:** Significantly improved anomaly detection accuracy and model interpretability, leading to more reliable and actionable early fault warnings for end-users.
 The streamlined MLOps processes enabled efficient model deployment and updates.
 This work was **instrumental in successfully launching the new early anomaly detection SaaS product, effectively doubling the company's product portfolio.**
 - **Technical Highlight / Technologies Used:** Python, Anomaly Detection Algorithms (AAKR, Isolation Forest, Clustering, Causal Methods), MLOps (Kubernetes, NATS, GitHub Actions), Model Explainability (Shapley Values), Mock-Fault Generation & Testing, Performance Benchmarking Frameworks.